 Pricing Looks Different, and So Does the Contract

-But a commercial property paint contract on a multi-phase job may invoice monthly.
-It can hold retention.
-It can require certificates of insurance naming the owner and manager.
+When commercial painting contractors bid against detailed scopes, they submit through procurement.
+They work under contracts with retainage, change orders, and lien waivers built in.
+Residential jobs often run 50% deposit, 50% on completion.
+A commercial property paint contract on a multi-phase job may invoice monthly, hold retention, and require certificates of insurance naming the owner and manager.
 If a contractor pushes back on standard commercial contract language, that’s your signal.

 How to Vet a Commercial Painting Company